RebekkaHaley/data-science-mlp/README.md

 ## General overview

-Below is an up-to-date list of projects in this repository:
+Below is an index of all the projects in this repository:

-0. "data" - contains open source datasets that are mostly from Kaggle.
+0. "data" - Contains open source datasets that are mostly from Kaggle.
 NB: folder is currently hidden.

-1. "mlp" - implemented in both simple 2-layer and n-layer versions.
-Is also known as a feed-forward neural network.
+1. "mlp" - Implemented in both simple 2-layer and n-layer versions.
+Also known as a feed-forward neural network.

+2. "feature-encoding" - WIP

+3. "map-reduce" - WIP

+4. "metrics" - WIP

+5. "nmf" - WIP

+6. "pca" - WIP

+7. "regression" - WIP

+8. "web-scraping" - WIP